2025 Venezuelan parliamentary election: Background

 Many opposition politicians called for a boycott of the election.
 Maria Corina Machado said that participating in "a farce imposed by Maduro is to disregard the mandate" given by voters to the opposition following the disputed 2024 Venezuelan presidential election.
 Edmundo Gonzalez Urrutia, who claimed victory in the presidential election, said holding the election was "unviable" and "contradicts the mandate expressed by Venezuelans at the polls" in the previous year.
 In April 2025, former presidential candidate Henrique Capriles broke with the abstentionist line followed by other parties, including Primero Justicia, and registered as a candidate.

 Results

-The National Electoral Council (CNE) said that turnout in the election was at 42.66%.
-It also said that the PSUV retained its majority in the National Assembly and won 23 of 24 state gubernatorial elections.
+The National Electoral Council (CNE) reported that turnout in the election was at 42.66%.
+It also announced that the PSUV retained its majority in the National Assembly and won 23 of 24 state gubernatorial elections.
 Henrique Capriles was elected as a deputy on the Un Nuevo Tiempo list.